YourChair/cse15l-lab-reports/lab-report-3-week-3.md

 ![Working Implementation of GetFile](./fixedFileTestCode.png)

 And here is the fixed implementation.
-The only fixes necessary were directory checking (to not add directories to the list) and recurive ability to search within any directories that were found.
+The only fixes necessary were directory checking (to not add directories to the list) and recusrive ability (by making results into an argument and adding a call to itself) to search within any directories that were found.

 The bugs (adding files, lack of search depth) were obviously at fault for the mistaken addition of the more-files directory to the "results" return list.
 Not shown is the failure to add files that are deeper into the directory structure, such as e.txt.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
 Hope this helped enough!